-As in previous years, in 2013 the Agency has consistently involved the NRAs and stakeholders in its work and was communicating with the general public directly or through the media.
+As in previous years, in 2013 the Agency consistently involved the NRAs and stakeholders in its work and was communicating with the general public directly or through the media.

-Public Consultations
+Public consultations

-When preparing the Framework Guidelines, the Agency is required to consult ENTSO-E and ENTSOG, as well as other relevant stakeholders during a period of no less than two months, in an open and transparent manner.
-From 18 July - 19 September 2013 the Agency publicly consulted on the Draft Framework Guidelines on rules regarding harmonised transmission tariff structures for gas.
-In 2013 the Agency also launched a public consultation, together with ENTSO-E, on the influence of existing bidding zones on electricity markets based process, defined in the draft Capacity Allocation and Congestion Management (CACM) network code.
+When preparing the FG, the Agency is required to consult ENTSO-E and ENTSOG, as well as other relevant stakeholders, during a period of no less than two months, in an open and transparent manner.
+From 18 July to 19 September 2013, the Agency publicly consulted on the draft FG on rules regarding harmonised transmission tariff structures for gas.
+In 2013, it also launched a public consultation, together with ENTSO-E, on the influence of existing bidding zones on the electricity markets-based process, defined in the draft NC CACM.

-Additionally, the Agency carried out public consultations in the framework of REMIT, the RIs and a pre-consultation on developing a strategic vision for future challenges of the single European Energy market.
+Additionally, the Agency carried out public consultations in the framework of REMIT, the RIs and a pre-consultation on developing a strategic vision for future challenges of the single European energy market.

-In 2013 the Agency's website continued to provide the main platform for communicating with stakeholders.
+In 2013, the Agency's website continued to provide the main platform for communicating with stakeholders.
 Public consultations were carried out online.
 When a public consultation was launched, the stakeholders received an email alert via the ACER infoflashes.